SivaCn/linux.dot.files/README.md

          $ git fetch dotfiles

-         These commands will link to the repo, and make ready to go, before proceeding further, you must either backup all your existing dotfiles or remove them with the cleanup.sh script which can be found inside scripts directory
+         These commands will link to the repo, and make ready to go, before proceeding further, you must either backup all your existing dotfiles or remove the dotfiles atleast which are listed in the .gitignore file

-         for removing the existing dotfiles, do
-         $ sh scripts/cleanup.sh

          $ git rebase dotfiles/master